 The Philips 242E1GSJ is the cheapest 144Hz gaming monitor you can get!
 What’s more, it features a wide color gamut support, a high contrast ratio, and AMD FreeSync.
 Sadly, it has a slow response time speed, so it’s not suited for fast-paced competitive gaming.

-Moreover, it offers a high contrast ratio and a wide color gamut for an immersive picture quality.
+Moreover, it offers a high contrast ratio and a wide color gamut for immersive picture quality.
 However, it has a rather slow pixel transition speed, which will make it unappealing to fast-paced and competitive gamers.

 The monitor is based on a 23.8″ flat-screen VA panel, most likely developed by CSOT (a sub-company of TCL).

 It boasts a static contrast ratio of 3,500:1, a peak brightness of 350-nits, and a wide 96% NTSC color gamut support, which is equivalent to ~126% sRGB or ~93% DCI-P3.